 How to Control Volume on Your Amazon Fire Stick

-Trying to manage remotes in 2021 feels like trying to manage your bills, nearly impossible without some outside help.
-Thankfully, if you’re using a Fire Stick to stream your favorite shows and movies, you can take it on yourself to reduce the amount of remote controls and gaming controllers that are probably flooding your living room.
+Trying to manage remotes in 2021 feels like trying to handle bills.
+Thankfully, if you’re using a Fire Stick to stream your favorite shows and movies, you can take it on yourself to reduce the number of remote controls and gaming controllers that are probably flooding your living room.

-Depending on which Fire Stick model you own, you may have a remote that already has the capability to control your volume.
-If you don’t, that’s okay too—in this guide, we’re going to look at all the options you have to control how your Fire Stick works to change the volume.
+Depending on which Fire Stick model you own, you may have a remote that already controls your volume.
+If you don’t, that’s okay too.
+In this guide, you’ll see all the options you have to control how your Fire Stick works to change the volume.
+Let’s get started!

-For anyone else who doesn’t have a volume-equipped remote, here’s the good news: you can actually buy the newest remote from Amazon without having to buy an all-new device.
-For just $29, Amazon sells the updated remote individually, and it works with all Fire Sticks and most other Fire devices.
-It doesn’t work with early Fire TV boxes, however, or with TVs with Fire OS built-in.
-For the former, you’re better off buying a new Fire Stick anyway, since they’re only an extra $10 for the 1080p model.
+For anyone else who doesn’t have an Amazon Fire TV volume-equipped remote, here’s the good news: you can buy the newest version available from Amazon without having to buy an all-new device.
+Amazon sells remotes individually, and the more recent releases work with all Fire Sticks and most other Fire devices except early Fire TV boxes or TVs with Fire OS built-in.

 Pairing the Firestick Remote for Volume Control